 Fun, Success Spur Swimmers, Divers

-The feats are even more impressive when considering the lack of natatorium on The Summit’s campus.
+Success isn’t easy to come by for The Summit considering the lack of natatorium on the school’s campus.
 The Summit contracts with other schools for the use of their pools where student-athletes can practice during the season.

 Student-athletes of all skill levels come out for the team – even those who don’t know how to swim at all.
 While some swimmers and divers train with club teams the rest of the year, most of The Summit’s student-athletes compete only during the winter season and aim to improve as meets progress.